k8up-io/k8up/docs/getting-started.md

 kubectl create -f https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/minio-standalone-service.yaml?raw=true
 ```

-After a few minutes you should be able to see your Minio installation on the browser using `minikube service minio-service`.
+After a few minutes you should be able to see your MinIO installation on the browser using `minikube service minio-service`.
 The default Minio installation uses the access key `minio` and secret key `minio123`.

 ### Create a PersistentVolumenClaim Resource